Why Does My Family Blame Me for Everything?

 unspoken family pain

-The scapegoat often becomes the visible expression of invisible family struggles.
+The scapegoat often becomes the visible expression of deeper family struggles that remain unseen.
 Rather than causing the problem, they may be revealing something the family has difficulty facing.

 The Emotional Impact of Constant Blame